Our Vision

 Through Pushpay

 INTRODUCTION.
 Trust is an issue that we all deal with because our interactions with one another will determine just how much we will rely and depend on each other.
-By definition, the word trust means “Firm reliance on the integrity or ability of a person or a thing”[1] Some people have an easy time trusting people, while others, because of the hand that life has dealt them, have difficulty trusting people.
+By definition, the word trust means “reliance on the integrity, strength, ability, surety, etc., of a person or thing; confidence; it is the confident expectation of something; hope.”
+Some people have an easy time trusting others, while some people, because of the hand that life has deal them, have difficulty trusting people.
 For example, in some cases, a young child will not have a problem going to an adult or another person because they don’t see that person as a threat, or someone that will harm them.
-On the other hand, as that child gets older and experiences life, it tends to find out that not everyone is to be trusted, and will act accordingly.
+On the other hand, as that child gets older and experience life, it tends to find out that not everyone is to be trusted, and will act accordingly.

 Sometimes we have problems trusting people because we don’t know exactly what they’re up to, or the fact that we’ve been hurt in the past.
 Some people have ulterior motives and personal agendas and will use you or anyone else to get what they want.
 We’ve trusted them, gave them our all, only to be hurt, feel busted and disgusted, all because we gave them our trust.